m-s-abeer/vjudge-to-oj/README.md

   * If submitSolvedOnes is set to True, it'll submit the solution regardless of your solve status to actual judge.
   * limitSubmissionCount is set to 10 for safety.
 It means it will submit upto 10 solutions and then stop the program.
 Change as required.
 * It can automatically detect languages(C, C/C++, Java, Python) But as there are two versions of C++(C++ and C++11) in UVa and vjudge doesn't export that information, it's only submitted to C++11.
 There's a work-around I guess but it would be more complex.
 At least a large portion of submissions would surely get AC.
+* No login data is bypassed/redirected to anywhere else.
+Vjudge login data is stored inside "vjudge-to-oj>modules>cookies" this directory.
+You can empty that folder if you're concerned.

+**Please don't run it when UVa is already busy and many submissions are already in queue.
+This program is in no way meant to hamper the solving environment.**

 ## If you want to contribute